$M$-functions and screw functions originating from Goldbach's problem and zeros of the Riemann zeta function: Introduction

 related to the Goldbach conjecture, where $\Lambda(n)$ is the von Mangoldt function defined by $\Lambda(n)=\log p$ if $n=p^k$ for some prime number $p$ with $k \in \Z_{>0}$ and $\Lambda(n)=0$ otherwise.
 The series $H(X)$ is real-valued, since the set of nontrivial zeros of $\zeta(s)$ is closed under complex conjugation.
 The asymptotic formula

 with the estimate $R(X)=O((X\log X)^{4/3})$ was proved first by Fujii \cite{Fu2} under the Riemann hypothesis, which asserts that $\Re(\rho)=1/2$ for all nontrivial zeros $\rho$.
 After that, $R(X)=O(X^{1+\varepsilon})$ was conjectured by Egami and Matsumoto \cite{EgMa07}, and $R(X)=O(X(\log X)^5)$ was proven by Bhowmik and Schlage-Puchta \cite{BS10} under the Riemann hypothesis.
-The conditional error term has been improved to $O(X(\log X)^3)$ by Languasco and Zaccagnini~\cite{LZ12}.
+The conditional error term has been improved to $O(X(\log X)^3)$ by Languasco and Zaccagnini~\cite{LZ12} and later by Goldston and Yang~\cite{GY17} by a different method.
 These two estimates are close to the omega result $\Omega(X\log\log X)$ obtained in \cite{BS10}.
 There are other interesting studies on the relation between formula \eqref{f_102} and zeros of the Riemann zeta function, such as Bhowmik and Ruzsa \cite{BR18}, Billington, Cheng, Schettler, and Suriajaya \cite{BCSS23}, and references therein, but we will not discuss them in detail here, since the subject of this paper is the value-distribution of somewhat general sums including \eqref{f_101}.

 The series $H(X)$ also appears in the average of the oscillatory term of the Chebyshev function as

 for $X \geq 1$ (\cite[p.
 249]{Fu2}).